AhmedShaikh0/PyCleaner/README.md

 Note: It is recommended to use this tool in a Framework like Jupyter Notebook or PyCharm, as Terminal has less memory, so if CSV has large number of columns, the terminal will skip some of them.

-Learn the usage by reading PyCleaner.ipynb in Jupyter Notebook or Images below
+Learn the usage by reading PyCleaner.ipynb in Jupyter Notebook or Instructions below

 <h2>Instructions</h2>